 A quick glance at the above listings shows that there are some major differences in channels included with each of the package options.
 Sling Orange includes multiple sports channels, most notable a suite of ESPN channels including ESPN, ESPN 2, and ESPN 3.
 Sling Blue, on the other hand, drops the sports but adds in networks like Fox and NBC.
 This is a bit of a conundrum, as being able to stream both live sports and network content without a cable subscription are major draws of services like Sling TV.

 If you’re looking to keep costs low, you’ll have to pick between the two options.
 Luckily for those who don’t mind paying extra there’s a third option, “Sling Orange and Blue,” which includes all the channels from both Orange and Blue packages for $40/month.
 It’s a bit more expensive, to be sure, but you won’t have to decide between live sports on ESPN with Orange or network streaming with Blue.

 Note: Below are the available add on packs.
 Be aware that some packages differ depending on which color of Sling TV you choose.
-If you subscribe to both Orange and Blue, every channel from each will be available.
+If you subscribe to both Orange and Blue, every channel from each package will be available.

 $5 add-on packs

 - World News Extra (Orange): BBC World News, HLN, News18, euronews, France 24, NDTV 24×7, RT Network

 - World News Extra (Blue): Everything above, plus CNBC and MSNBC